zfaustk/KHGraphDB/docs/performance.md

 What the clock is for:

 - Identity MATCH should beat a Type scan.
+- A range on an ordered posting should beat a Filter.
+- Unique seed costs one.
+EXPLAIN prints it.
 - A one-vertex commit must not walk the arena.
   Touches on the write, PUT/DEL on meta.
 - MATCH is `ask`.
 It does not clone.